miguelromerogutierrez/learning-react-with-samples/src/pages/social-cards/README.md

 # Social cards

 You can find this kind of components everywhere (blogs, twitter, pinterest, etc).
-This are useful to share information from social web sites like facebook or twitter.
+This type of components are widely used along the web.
+They are specially useful when it comes to share information on social websites like Facebook, Twitter, Pinterest, blogs, etc.

-### What we can learn?
+### What we can learn

 This is a simple component, but we can find:
   - life cycle of a component